patrickmch/Bouldering-Competition-API/readme.txt

 -find a way to create a new user
   /+make sure the user is not already in the system (email) /+assign an api key to the user
--create user roles
+  +use api keys to validate that the data being accessed/written is appropriate for user -create user roles
   +admin
   +participant